 The staff at Frolik want you to think of it as less of a restaurant and more of a playful foodie experience.
 They pride themselves on bringing a “North Pacific flair” to regional American cuisine and representing their neighborhood’s diverse beauty through their cocktail menu.
 Unfortunately, due to COVID-19 measures, you won’t be able to enjoy the unique 90s style interior design, but you can take comfort in the best takeout in Seattle.

-Seating With International Cuisine
+Outdoor Seating With International Cuisine

 can hang out with your four-legged friend and look at the skyline in all its

 Don’t think we’ve forgotten about you, brewski drinkers!
 The Rooftop Brewing Company is a microbrewery with an array of different craft beers available on tap.
 Located in the Queen Anne District, one of the safest neighborhoods in Seattle (especially for the LGBTQ+ community), the brewery overlooks the lovely Lake Union and is surrounded by industrial architecture.
 Unsurprisingly, Rooftop Brewing Company is adamant about COVID-19 sanitation measures you have to uphold if you plan on enjoying a pint of Glorious Basker in one of the best Seattle breweries.